 - Select "Keep warm" then press "Manual" for 10 minutes and after cooking, Quick Release the pressure.

 Thicken the Sauce:

 - Open the lid.
 Adjust seasoning with salt/pepper if needed.
-Combine 1 tbsp of cornstarch with 1 tbsp of water.
+Combine 1 tablespoon of cornstarch with 1 tablespoon of water.
 Add cornstarch mixture to the pot, stirring occasionally.
 Press "saute" and bring it to a simmer, keep stirring until the sauce is thickened or add additional cornstarch mixture if needed.

 - Add chopped green onions.
 Serve with rice and enjoy!